Trigger Warning This website contains information about sexual assault, violence, and/or suicide which may be triggering to survivors.

 After only a few months at her job at a garment factory, she has already been insulted, harassed, and assaulted.

 Like many maids in Ecuador, she often has faced long workdays with no workplace protections — routinely exploited, physically and sexually abused.

 we need to start respecting women and listening to their stories to end the violence and abuse.

 Together, we have power

 Like many girls in Ecuador, Alicia left her rural village as a child to work as a live-in maid in neighboring Colombia.
 Promised a room of her own and good pay, she didn't know the sexual trauma she'd be forced to endure just to earn a living.

-approximately one in three women will experience gender-based violence in her lifetime.
+approximately one in three women will experience gender-based violence in their lifetime.

 world health organization report

 We need your voice to join the chorus of women around the world calling for greater protections and an end to harassment and violence in the workplace.
-Sign the petition to demand legal protections for women everywhere.
+Join CARE in speaking out to demand legal protections for women and girls everywhere.